ansible/ansible/docsite/rst/playbooks_delegation.rst

 ```````````````

 It may be useful to use a playbook locally, rather than by connecting over SSH.
 This can be useful
-for assuring the configuration of a system by putting a playbook on a crontab.
+for assuring the configuration of a system by putting a playbook in a crontab.
 This may also be used
 to run a playbook inside an OS installer, such as an Anaconda kickstart.

 To run an entire playbook locally, just set the "hosts:" line to "hosts: 127.0.0.1" and then run the playbook like so::